China Factory Audit Checklist 2026

 Don’t present this as a questionnaire — factories will give you the answers they think you want to hear.
 Instead, ask open-ended questions and observe.
 “Show me your incoming inspection process” will tell you more than “Do you do incoming inspection?”
 (The answer to the second question is always yes.)

 Disqualifying findings: items 1–4 (legal irregularities) and items 39–47 (ESD failures, undocumented firmware) should be treated as disqualifying without remediation.
 Everything else is conditionally remediable.
+In one case, a Japanese distributor saved 22% by switching factories after an audit revealed the original supplier was a trader, not a manufacturer.

 Need someone to run this audit for you?